 Structural Movement 1 Category 3

 Dampness, Rot and Infestation 2 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.

-Chimney Stacks 2
+Chimney Stacks 1

 Roofing including Roof Space 2

 Rainwater Fittings 1

 Main Walls 1

-Windows, External Doors and Joinery 1
+Windows, External Doors and Joinery 2 Repairs or replacement requiring future attention, but estimates are still advised.

-External Decorations N/A
+External Decorations 1

 Conservatories and Porches N/A

-Communal Areas N/A
+Communal Areas 2

-Garages and Permanent Outbuildings 1
+Garages and Permanent Outbuildings N/A

-Outside Areas and Boundaries 2
+Outside Areas and Boundaries 1

-Ceilings 2
+Ceilings 1

 Internal Walls 2

-Floors including Sub-floors 1
+Floors including Sub-floors 2

 Internal Joinery and Kitchen Fittings 2

-Chimney Breasts and Fireplaces 1
+Chimney Breasts and Fireplaces 2

 Internal Decorations 2

 Cellars N/A

-Electricity 1
+Electricity 2

 Gas 1

-Water, Plumbing and Bathroom Fittings 1
+Water, Plumbing and Bathroom Fittings 2

 Heating and Hot Water 2

-Drainage 1
+Drainage 1 Category 1 No immediate action or repair is needed.